openziti/ziti-doc/docusaurus/docs/learn/core-concepts/metrics/50-grafana.md

 ### Configure the datasource
 The configuration of the datasource is simple, but a little nonintuitive.

-We set the name of the server, in this case our OpenZiti Network Controller, but no authentication.
+We set the name of the server, in this case our network Controller, but no authentication.
 This seems odd for a secure network, but the datasource does not provide (at this level) the tools we need to interact with the authentication endpoint to receive an API Session token.

 ![Infinity datasource authentication configuration](/img/Infinity_noAuth.png)